-Yet, because of the coronavirus crisis, the threats to the wellbeing of garment workers are greater than ever before.
 The steps that fashion companies take now – for better or worse – will have a ripple effect through their entire supply chains.
 Our shared goal to protect workers and improve their working conditions has never been more important.

 Baptist World Aid’s response is the COVID Fashion Commitments.
-Take a closer look at what each element of the Commitments means.

 We are calling on companies to support their suppliers in paying workers’ wages.
 In the global fashion supply chain, it is common for companies to pay for orders many months after their delivery.
 As retailers around the world temporarily shut-up shop, demand for clothing has plummeted.
 Suppliers are left vulnerable to companies cancelling orders that are already complete or underway, with no cashflow to pay workers’ wages.
-Failure to pay wages will push garment workers already living on the poverty line, deeper into despair.
-We are joining with other campaigns globally to ask companies to honour their commitments to their suppliers, by accepting and paying for orders that are underway, or complete, and avoiding the severance of contracts wherever possible.
+Failure to pay wages will push garment workers already living on the poverty line deeper into despair.
+We join with other campaigns to ask companies to honour their commitments to their suppliers, by accepting and paying for orders that are underway, or complete, and avoiding the severance of contracts wherever possible.

 In this time of crisis, the risk to workers has never been greater.
 In varying degrees around the world – and depending on local infection rates, the extent of government lockdowns, and the provision of health infrastructure – workers are vulnerable to the risk of infection.
-This will be compounded by financial vulnerability through insecure employment, loss of wages, and inadequate social welfare systems.
+This is compounded by financial vulnerability through insecure employment, loss of wages, and inadequate social welfare systems.
 The actions that companies take will need to be different, depending on the context and makeup of their workforce in each of their sourcing regions.
-As such, we are asking companies to assess their supply chain to identify those areas where workers will be at highest risk.
+We are asking companies to assess their supply chain to identify those areas where workers will be at highest risk.
 Based on this assessment, companies will need to determine the most appropriate strategies to move forward in protecting and supporting these workers.